-Iran’s president: US ‘trampled upon’ nuclear accord
+Iran’s president says he’s serious about reviving nuke deal

-UNITED NATIONS (AP) — Iran’s president said Wednesday that the U.S. “trampled upon” Tehran’s nuclear accord with world powers in a speech to world leaders at the United Nations.
+UNITED NATIONS (AP) — Iran’s president said Wednesday his country was serious about reviving a deal to put curbs on its nuclear program but questioned whether it could trust America’s commitment to any eventual accord.

+In 2018, former U.S. President Donald Trump withdrew from a deal brokered by the Obama administration.
+That has led Tehran to abandon over time every limitation the accord imposed on its nuclear enrichment.

 Ebrahim Raisi addressed the U.N.
 General Assembly as talks to revive the nuclear deal approached a take-it-or-leave-it moment.

-Former U.S. President Donald Trump’s decision to withdraw from the deal in 2018 has led Tehran to abandon over time every limitation the accord imposed on its nuclear enrichment.
+“Our wish is only one thing: observance of commitments,” Raisi said, noting it was the U.S. that pulled out of the accord.

+He asked whether Iran can “truly trust without guarantees and assurances” that the U.S. will live up to its commitments this time.

 European Union officials have warned the window for securing a deal is about to close.
-The 2015 agreement that was brokered under the Obama administration placed curbs on Iran’s nuclear program in exchange for billions of dollars in sanctions relief, which Tehran insists it has never received.
+The 2015 agreement placed curbs on Iran’s nuclear program in exchange for billions of dollars in sanctions relief, which Tehran insists it has never received.

 “America trampled upon the nuclear accord,” said Raisi, who was sworn in as president only a year ago.
 His speech marks the first time he has taken the podium at the U.N. in his role as president.
 Last year, he delivered remarks to the assembly virtually due to COVID-19 restrictions.